This site celebrates the life and work of sculptor

 In 1856, he noticed an advert in an art journal for a 'sketching clerk' to assist the secretary of the Manchester Art Treasures Exhibition to be held in 1857.
 Seeing the chance of paid employment within the world of art, he applied, and was accepted for the job.
 He became assistant to George Scharf, secretary to the committee, whom he already knew from his visits to the South Kensington School.
 (Scharf was the first director of the National Portrait Gallery.)

-The exhibition over, and all the treasures returned to their owners, Gresham was in need of another job.
+The 1857 exhibition over, and all the treasures returned to their owners, Gresham was in need of another job.
 He found one at the Atlas Works of Sharp Stewart and Company in Manchester city centre, makers of textile machinery and railway locomotives, where he trained as an engineering draughtsman.
-There, he first turned his hand to improvements in steam locomotive accessories: in particular, the injector, which is a basically-simple device to deliver water into a locomotive boiler under steam pressure without the complexities of a mechanical pump.
+While working there from 1858 to 1867, he first turned his hand to improvements in steam locomotive accessories: in particular, the injector, which is a basically-simple device to deliver water into a locomotive boiler under steam pressure without the complexities of a mechanical pump.
 He also worked on improvements to the company's textile machinery, and designed an improved machine for winding sewing thread on to bobbins.